soniaturcotte/soniaturcotte.com/writing/sport-england.md

 We went for a hybrid approach, because some questions need written answers (eg addresses).
 We provided an option for audio/video responses for the main, open questions.

+It required a few creative hacks to work around Typeform’s constraints, but we managed to get a flow that worked for both types of applications.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/32499152/original_8dfac69c051de4b7a2c082d0424bf82c.png?1732546563?bc=0" alt="Typeform question: How would you like to tell us about your idea?
 With options: Write answers; upload audio or video">
-  <figcaption class="small-text">It required a few creative hacks to work around Typeform’s constraints, but we managed to get a flow that worked for both types of applications. </figcaption>
 </figure>

 Out of the 36 orgs that submitted applications, only 4 of them used the audio/video route.
 But all of them were for organisations that want to reach disabled communities.